 Agnieszka Doczekalska is assistant professor of theory and philosophy of law at Kozminski University.
 Her research interests include the relation between copyright law and ethical rules developed by virtual communities of fans in cyberspace.
 You can contact her by email: firstname.lastname@example.org

-Magdalena H. Góralska is a research assistant at Kozminski University with background in socio-cultural anthropology, sociology and liberal arts.
-Her research interests include the use of the Internet, mainly the social media, as a source of information on health and food safety related topics, case study of GMOs, expert knowledge, and on-line authority production (with a research project from National Science Center ongoing).
+Magdalena H. Góralska is a research assistant at Kozminski University with background in cultural anthropology.
+Her research interests include the use of the Internet as a source of information on health and food safety related topics, expert knowledge, and on-line authority production (with a research projects from National Science Center and Ministry of Science ongoing, including prestigious Diamond Grant).
 You can contact her at email@example.com

 Dariusz Jemielniak is (full) professor of management at Kozminski University.
 His research interests include open collaboration movement (with a research project from National Science Center ongoing), and he has recently published a book about Wikipedia.
 He has founded several Internet startups, such as ling.pl (the largest online dictionary in Poland) or, most recently Insta.Ling (an innovative vocabulary acquisition system).
 You can contact him at firstname.lastname@example.org